MicroExpNet: An Extremely Small and Fast Model For Expression Recognition From Face Images: Conclusion

 \section{Conclusion}

-We presented an extensive analysis on the creation of a micro architecture, called the MicroExpNet, for facial expression recognition (FER) from frontal face images.
+We presented an extensive analysis of the creation of a microarchitecture, called the MicroExpNet, for facial expression recognition (FER) from frontal face images.

 From our experimental work, we have drawn the following conclusions.
-(1) Translation invariance achieved via max-pooling and knowledge distillation method improves the FER performance especially when the network is small.
-(2) We showed that a simple change in the approach taken for the separation of train \& validation sets results in drastic changes in the problem definition, and thus in the performance observations (3) ``Knowledge distillation''s effect gets more prominent as the network size decreases.
-If this effect is generalizable to other problems/datasets is yet to be seen in future work.
-(4) The temperature hyperparameter (in knowledge distillation) should be tuned carefully for optimal performance.
+(1) Information loss achieved via max-pooling and the KD method both improve the performance especially when the network is small, (2) we showed that a simple change in the approach taken for the separation of train \& validation sets results in drastic changes in the problem definition, and thus in the performance observations, (3) KD's effect gets more prominent as the network size decreases.
+Whether this effect is generalizable to other problems/datasets is yet to be seen in future work.
+(4) The temperature hyperparameter (in KD) should be tuned carefully for optimal performance.
 Especially when the network is small, the final performance fluctuates with temperature.